totaljs/components/j-InputTags/readme.md

 - `dirsource:path.to.datasource` needs __`directory`__ component
 - if `licon` or `ricon` starts with `!` then the component render a raw value instead of `icon`
-- `dirinit` and `dirsource` with paths to methods can load data asynchronously
+- `dirsource` with paths to methods can load data asynchronously

 ### Author